davedawita/PersLib---FrontEnd/README.md

 Please click the back button of the browser to go back to previous page.
 Refresh the page.   </br>

 <h2>Forthcoming Features</h2>
 In the future, we need users to be able to give access to family members so that the documents can be viewed by others.
+In addition, I need to learn Angular (FrontEnd Framework) and do this same app with it.